-Section 529 plans provide another valuable tax-advantaged savings opportunity.
-You can choose a prepaid tuition plan to secure current tuition rates or a tax-advantaged savings plan to fund college expenses beyond just tuition.
+Section 529 plans provide another tax-advantaged savings opportunity.
+You can choose a prepaid tuition plan to secure current tuition rates or a tax-advantaged savings plan to fund education expenses.
 Here are some of the possible benefits of such plans:

-- Although contributions aren't deductible for federal purposes, any growth is tax-deferred.
-(Some states do offer tax breaks for contributing.) - The plans usually offer high contribution limits, and there are no income limits for contributing. - There's generally no beneficiary age limit for contributions or distributions. - You can control the account, even after the child is of legal age. - You can make tax-free rollovers to another qualifying family member. - A special break for 529 plans allows you to front-load five years' worth of annual gift tax exclusions and make up to a \$75,000 contribution (or \$150,000 if you split the gift with your spouse) in 2018.
+- ▲ Although contributions aren't deductible for federal purposes, any growth is tax-deferred.
+(Some states do offer tax breaks for contributing.) - The plans usually offer high contribution limits, and there are no income limits for contributing. - There's generally no beneficiary age limit for contributions or distributions. - ■ You can control the account, even after the child is of legal age. - You can make tax-free rollovers to another qualifying family member. - ▲ A special break for 529 plans allows you to front-load five years' worth of annual gift tax exclusions and make up to a \$75,000 contribution (or \$150,000 if you split the gift with your spouse) per beneficiary in 2019.